jcbrinfo/bakfile/README.md

    information, see documentation of the `--numeric-owner` option of GNU Tar and [http://serverfault.com/a/445504](http://serverfault.com/a/445504).
 This means you should not change existing names and IDs.
-If you do and `tar` does not restore ownership correctly, see the “How to change ownership in batch” subsection bellow.
+If you do and `tar` does not restore ownership correctly, see the “6.3.
+How to change ownership in batch” section bellow.

    **Note:** Whenever possible, you should avoid re-using the names or UIDs of the deleted users.
 Better be safe than sorry. :)

 2. Ensure that the `src/tk.backfile_users/root/ssh-auth-keys` directory contains the authentication keys of the desired users and does not contain any file associated to the users that will be removed.
-For details, see the “Files” section.
+For details, see the “2.1.
+   Files” section.

 3. Stop (but do not remove yet) Bakfile’s containers by invoking `./compose stop`.